-Learning Circle Kids LLC’s Reader Bee’s First Story Maker builds upon the foundation created with Reader Bee and the Story Tree (reviewed here), and expands it by encouraging children to write words, sentences and stories independently.
-By using the honeycomb keyboard, (Installation of the keyboard can be found in the general settings menu), students not only see an illustration depicting the letter phoneme, but are also introduced to the basic universal symbols for keyboarding, i.e. return, spacebar, and backspace.
-You can also modify the look of the keyboard to all capital letters or removing the illustrations to increase the demands for letter recognition and recall.
-Once again, Learning Circle Kids LLC’s focus is on the benefit of teaching children, and has priced this app ($0.99 at the time of this review) to be well within the budget constraints of schools, clinicians and parents.
+Learning Circle Kids LLC’s Reader Bee’s First Story Maker builds upon the foundation created with Reader Bee and the Story Tree (reviewed here) and expands it by encouraging children to write words, sentences, and stories independently.
+By using the honeycomb keyboard, (Installation of the keyboard can be found in the general settings menu), students not only see an illustration depicting the letter phoneme, but are also introduced to the basic universal symbols for keyboarding, i.e. return, space bar, and backspace.
+You can also modify the look of the keyboard to all capital letters or remove the illustrations to increase the demands for letter recognition and recall.
+Once again, Learning Circle Kids LLC’s focus is on the benefit of teaching children and has priced this app ($0.99 at the time of this review) to be well within the budget constraints of schools, clinicians and parents.

 When writing, words are magically transformed from the illustrated keyboard or scroll menu on the top of the page – from a picture to a word and back to a picture with a tap of the finger creating a world of language to be discovered.
 When selecting pictures from the scroll bar on top, they can be left as a picture adding a certain artistic pizzazz to the story or spelled out with a tap.
 By typing in a word using the illustrated keyboards, kids can sound out words that they want in the story.
 Fan, Umbrella, Nut can then be transformed into FUN.